Skip navigation

 • The ads for the product use lots of technical or medical jargon.

-• The product is deemed safe because it is "natural."
+• The product is deemed safe because it is natural.
 Not all natural products are safe.
 And even natural products that are generally safe, like vitamins, may not be safe during cancer treatment.

 Look for FDA Approval

-It is hard to know if a product or drug really works just from reading claims or studies.
+It is hard to know if a product or medicine really works just from reading claims or studies.
 That is why it is important to use cancer treatments that have been approved by the US Food and Drug Administration (FDA).
-To get FDA approval, drugs must go through extensive testing to make sure they are effective and safe.
+To get FDA approval, medicines must go through extensive testing to make sure they are effective and safe.
 Using a cancer treatment that has not been approved by the FDA is risky at best, and can even hurt you.

 Some types of complementary and alternative medicine may help ease the side effects of cancer and its treatment.
 But none of these treatments have been proven to treat or cure cancer.